Welcome to the Mental Health & Pastoral Care Institute

 Awareness of mental health issues in the church and the wider community is growing, yet ministry workers report feeling under-equipped to care effectively for those experiencing mental health challenges.
 The Graduate Certificate offers specialised training in pastoral responses to mental health and wellbeing with a focus on preventative and reactive strategies.

 While the primary focus of Mary Andrews College has been equipping women for ministry, this Graduate Certificate is designed for both female and male students.
-Mary Andrews College is an affiliated college of the Australian College of Theology (ACT) and is pleased to offer the ACT’s new Graduate Certificate of Pastoral Care for Mental Health.
+Mary Andrews College is an affiliated college of the Australian University of Theology (AUT) and is pleased to offer the AUT’s new Graduate Certificate of Pastoral Care for Mental Health.
 This is an accredited tertiary qualification.

 Purchase our courses securely via our online shop